 Casa de Vinos La Brujidera

-Hidden away right off of the city center, this tiny wine bar is perfect for a night of tapas and wine.
+Hidden away right outside the city center, this tiny wine bar is perfect for a night of tapas and wine.
 Go early to get valuable bar space, and stick around since the tapas definitely improve each round.

 Calle Monjas del Carmen, 2